Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Allocate the shared memory between the enclave and host, and return the shared memory identification.
 + Parameter:
-  + size: The shared memory size.
+  + size: shared memory size.
++ Return value:
-+ Return value: The identification of the required shared memory
+  + shmid: the identification of the required shared memory

 **PLenclave_shmat**